jlacube/queens-game/README.md

 pip install -r requirements.txt
 ```

+## Project Structure

+### Specialized Queens Game Solver

+- **queens_solver.py**: Original implementation of the Queens Game solver
+- **example.py**: Example usage with random and custom color regions
+- **cli.py**: Command-line interface for easy experimentation
+- **demo.py**: Demonstration script with a specific example
+- **test_solver.py**: Test suite for the Queens Game solver

+### Generalized CSP Framework

+- **csp_solver.py**: Generic CSP solver framework with base classes and implementations for:
+  - Map Coloring problems
+  - Sudoku puzzles
+- **queens_csp.py**: Implementation of the Queens Game using the CSP framework
+- **csp_examples.py**: Examples of using the CSP framework for different problem types

 ## Usage

-### Basic Usage
+### Queens Game Solver

-Run the example script to see the solver in action:
+Run the example script to see the specialized Queens Game solver in action:

 ```bash
 python example.py